Cardinals vs. Tigers Player Props Betting Odds

 |0

-- Matt Vierling has 26 hits with six doubles, two home runs, seven walks and 10 RBI.
-He's also stolen four bases.
+- Riley Greene has two doubles, two triples, three home runs, nine walks and 12 RBI (34 total hits).
+He has stolen three bases.

 |Opponent